Monmouth: Culture and regular events

-The town's small traditional theatre and cinema, the Savoy Theatre, on Church Street, is believed to be the oldest working theatre in Wales.
+The Savoy Theatre, on Church Street, is the oldest working theatre in Wales.
 Monmouth is also home to the Blake Theatre, which opened in 2004.
 Local performance groups include the Off Centre Theatre Company, Monmouth Operatic Society, Monmouth Choral Society, and the Merlin Society, one of the largest music societies in the country.
 The Monmouthshire Show (formerly the Monmouth Show) has been held each year, traditionally on the last Thursday of August, since 1919, though its history can be traced back to 1857.
 Prior to that there had been an agricultural society in the town dating back to the 1790s, which held ploughing competitions.
 The show, now held on the third Saturday in July, is the largest one-day agricultural show in Wales, with over 350 trade stands.

 The Monmouth Museum, formerly the Nelson Museum, is home to one of the largest collections of Nelson material, bequeathed to the town by Lady Llangattock, mother of Charles Rolls.
 It also displays the only known example of an original Monmouth cap, dating from the 16th century.
+The museum is currently closed, prior to its relocation to the Shire Hall.
 A small Regimental Museum established in 1989 is housed in Great Castle House, a former town house built on the site of part of Monmouth Castle.
 The Monmouth Festival, a free nine-day music festival, has been running every year since 1982 and is one of the largest free music festivals in Europe.
 The town also holds the Rockfield Country Music Festival and the Monmouth Women's Festival each year.
 An annual regatta is held, each May, and a raft race takes place each year for the St David's Foundation.
 Location scenes for two episodes of the BBC drama series Doctor Who were filmed in Monmouth: "The Unquiet Dead" (2005) and "The Next Doctor" (2008).
 Monmouth was named one of the best places to live in Wales in 2017.
-Monmouth was designated a Bee Town in 2020 and is host to the UK's only Bee Festival, which takes place in the Nelson Garden and Chippenham Fields.
+In 2020 the international beekeeping charity organisation Bees for Development designated Monmouth a "Bee Town", the first such in Britain.
+An annual Bee Festival is held, which takes place in the Nelson Garden and Chippenham Fields.
+The county and town councils have special policies in place for pollinators.
 The Welsh language and culture are promoted by the Monmouth & District Welsh Society (Cymdeithas Gymraeg Trefynwy a'r Cylch).
 Monmouth is twinned with the French town of Carbonne, and Waldbronn in Germany.